TRAVEL TIP: English food

 Gnocchi with Wild Garlic, Spinach, Tomatoes, Parmesan and Asparagus

-Pork fillet fried in the pan on a Scotch Egg with black pudding on finely sliced ham with braised onions with shallot chips and a red wine sauce (Scotch Egg: egg in a minced meat coat)
+Pork fillet fried in a pan on a Scotch Egg with black pudding on finely sliced ham with braised onions, shallot chips and a red wine sauce.
+(Scotch Egg: hard-boiled egg wrapped in minced meat, rolled in breadcrumbs and fried)

-Pork fillet fried in the pan on a Scotch Egg with black pudding on finely sliced ham with braised onions with shallot chips and a red wine sauce (Scotch Egg: egg in a minced meat coat)
+Pork fillet fried in a pan on a Scotch Egg with black pudding on finely sliced ham with braised onions, shallot chips and a red wine sauce.
+(Scotch Egg: hard-boiled egg wrapped in minced meat, rolled in breadcrumbs and fried)

 Scallops with black pudding and elaborate dressing